The mayor and commission is the legislative branch of our local government. You can view individual commissioners and their voting records below:

 Athens-Clarke County is run day-to-day by Manager Blaine Williams, the highest executive position in our local government.
 The manager is appointed by the mayor and commission, and must follow their directives, but is otherwise free to run the local government as he sees fit.
 The manager is responsible for hiring and firing staff, such as the assistant managers and department heads.

 There are two assistant managers in the ACC government.
-These positions are currently held by Deborah Lonon and Josh Edwards.
+One position is currently held by Josh Edwards, with the other vacant.
 Each assistant manager oversees roughly half the departments of the local government.

 Municipal Court handles traffic offenses and other misdemeanors like shoplifting and underage possession of alcohol.
 Judge Ryan Hope oversees the municipal court in Athens, he was appointed by the mayor.